The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Although car insurance pricing is relatively static, there are good and bad times to purchase a policy.

 This depends on two variables: you and the car insurance industry.
-For you, the best time to shop for car insurance quotes is immediately after any life event or change that might impact your rates.
+The best time to shop for car insurance quotes is immediately after any life event or change that might impact your rates.
 Looking at the car insurance industry as a whole, December is typically a good time of year to shop around.

 Car insurance companies use aspects of your life — rating factors — to determine your premium.
 When these rating factors change, it can lead to big shifts in your rates.
 Primary insurance rating factors include age, driving record, and credit score.